-In early 2022, the Board formed the Nominating Committee, which is responsible for identifying individuals qualified to become Board members and recommending nominees for election or appointment as directors, as the case may be, as well as to recommend individual directors to serve on the various Board committees, in each case in accordance with the provisions of applicable corporate law, rules and regulations and listing requirements.
+Following the Company's 2022 annual general meeting, the Board dissolved the Nominating Committee in lieu of the expanded mandate of the Compensation & Governance Committee.
+Accordingly, the independent members of the Board are responsible for identifying individuals qualified to become Board members and recommending nominees for election or appointment as directors, as the case may be, as well as to recommend individual directors to serve on the various Board committees, in each case in accordance with the provisions of applicable corporate law, rules and regulations and listing requirements.